Sheafification of linear functors: Introduction

-The above functor can be defined in a way more general context.
+When $G$ is finite, in \cite{Tonini2013} I have introduced the notion of $G$-cover $f:X\to S$ extending the notion of $G$-torsor and, in order to handle the non abelian case, I showed in my Ph.D. thesis \cite{Tonini2013a} that those objects can also be reconstructed from the exact and \emph{lax} monoidal functors $(f_{*}\odi X\otimes-)^{G}\colon\Rep^{G}k\to\Loc(S)$.
+The idea is that a $G$-cover is a weak version of a $G$-torsor, therefore we have to look for a weak version of a strong monoidal functor, that is, as the words suggest, a lax monoidal functor.

+In this paper we develop a theory of sheafification functors which generalizes the two above situations.
 Let us introduce some notations and definitions.
 We fix a base commutative ring $R$ and a category fibered in groupoids $\stX$ over $R$.
-We say that $\stX$ is \emph{pseudo-algebraic} (resp. \emph{quasi-compact}) if there exists a scheme (resp. affine scheme) $X$ and a map $X\arr\stX$ representable by fpqc covering of algebraic spaces.
-We denote by $\QCoh\stX$ and $\Loc\stX$ the categories of quasi-coherent sheaves and locally free sheaves of finite rank respectively (see Section \ref{sec: Preliminaries on sheaves}).
+We say that $\stX$ is \emph{pseudo-algebraic} (resp. \emph{quasi-compact}) if there exist a scheme (resp. an affine scheme) $X$ and a map $X\to\stX$ representable by fpqc covering of algebraic spaces.
+We denote by $\QCoh\stX$ the category of quasi-coherent sheaves on $\stX$ (see Section \ref{sec: Preliminaries on sheaves}).
 Given a full subcategory $\shC$ of $\QCoh\stX$ we say that $\shC$ generates $\QCoh\stX$ if all quasi-coherent sheaves on $\stX$ are quotient of a (possibly infinite) direct sum of sheaves in $\shC$.
-We say that $\stX$ satisfies (or has) the \emph{resolution property} if $\Loc\stX$ generates $\QCoh\stX$.